stanislawska/gettingAndCleaningData/CodeBook.md

 - arCoeff(): Autorregresion coefficients with Burg order equal to 4
 - correlation(): correlation coefficient between two signals
 - maxInds(): index of the frequency component with largest magnitude
-- meanFreq(): Weighted average of the frequency components to obtain a mean frequency
+- meanFreq(): Weighted average of the frequency components to obtain a mean frequency ------ **These values are included in the final data set**
 - skewness(): skewness of the frequency domain signal
 - kurtosis(): kurtosis of the frequency domain signal
 - bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window.